 Natural History Museum

 The biological collections at the University of Central Oklahoma contain 90,000 cataloged specimens and is located in the Howell Hall Lab Annex Building, room 165.
 These specimens are used for teaching, research, and outreach.
-The Natural History Museum is accredited by the American Society of Mammalogists and the American Society of Ichthyologists and Herpetologists.
+The Natural History Museum (NHM) is accredited by the American Society of Mammalogists and the American Society of Ichthyologists and Herpetologists.

 The vertebrates collection provides a source for teaching and learning about vertebrate organisms, especially those in central Oklahoma.
 It provides a catalogue for the identification of species in the region and makes this information available to students, researchers, and the general public.
 With faculty licensed to collect, UCO is an official repository for salvaged vertebrate specimens.
 The UCO mammal collection is listed in the Consortium of Small Vertebrate Collections.